sp-hash/TeamBlackMiner/FAQ.md

 Some pools doesn't pay for stales so the setting is pool dependent.

 **--dagintensity**: 1-8(9) is for high memclocks.
 Use when dag buffer crash on validation.
 1 is low (slow dag) 8 on amd is the fastest, 9 on nvidia (0 is default).

 **--kernel**: Different kernels can give a speedup on different models.
 Your power setting can also count.
 Autotune will try to find the fastest kernel for you.
+NVIDIA cards:

+Miners have reported that --xintensity 3100 and  --xintensity 4096 works good on f2pool.com and 2miners.com

 AMD cards: